diegorusso/diegorusso.github.io/_posts/2012-07-10-europythons-report-a-general-feedback.md

 ---
 **What**: Europython conference
 **Where**: Florence, Hotel Mediterraneo
-**When**: from 1st July to 8th July
+**When**: from 1st July to 8th July 2012
 **Who**: me and other 750+ nerds, worldwide
 **Why**: we love python!

-So Europython is a conference about a great programming language and this year, like the last year, it was located in Florence and organised by Python Italia with a wonderful support of www.develer.com.
+So Europython is a conference about a great programming language.
+This year, like the last year, it was located in Florence and organised by Python Italia with a wonderful support of www.develer.com.
 This post doesn't want to be a story about my Europython but it would be an analysis from the point of